Alcide-Zhao/alcide.zhao.github.io/_posts/2020-07-8-ssh-config.md

 	User HPC2_user_ID
 	ProxyJump HPC1
 </pre>
-After this, you can connect to HPC2 by `$ ssh HPC2` from your local computer.
-Great right.
+After this, you can connect to HPC2 by `$ ssh -X HPC2` from your local computer.
+Fulous, right?

 ## Jump to remote HPCs that require loading private key to ssh-agent
 Let's look at a more complicated scenario.
-There are cases when you cannot jump to HPC2 via HPC1 strightforwardly.
-Instead, you need to run a command before after conencted to HPC1 and before connecting to HPC2.
+There are cases where you cannot jump to HPC2 through HPC1 strightforwardly.
+Instead, you have  to run a command after conencted to HPC1 and before connecting to HPC2.
 Here we take the UK HPC [JASMIN](https://help.jasmin.ac.uk/article/187-login) as an example.
-To log into JASMIN, you first need to be on an academic institutional UNIX environment (let's call it HPC1), from there you need to load the private key into ssh-agent on HPC1 each time before ssh to JASMIN.
+To log into JASMIN, you first need to be on an academic institutional UNIX environment (let's call it HPC1), from there you need to load the private key to ssh-agent on HPC1 each time before `ssh` to JASMIN.

 Hassle?
-In fact, you can connect to JASMIN from you local computer in just one step:
+In fact, you can connect to JASMIN from you local computer in just one step.
+However, before that, there are a few things to do:

 - Step 1: Generate your SSH key pair as usual on HPC1 where you need to load your private key itno ssh-agent in order to ssh to HPC2.
-Note you may need to refer to your remote host instrucitons in terms of how to generate SSH key pair.
+Note you may need to refer to your remote host in terms of how to generate SSH key pair.

-- Step 2: Copy the generated **private key** (normally named `id_rsa*`, NB not your public key which has a name like `id_rsa*.pub`) to your lcoal compute under the `~/.ssh` folder using either scp or rsync.
+- Step 2: Copy the generated **private key** (normally named `id_rsa*`, NB not your public key which has a name like `id_rsa*.pub`) to your lcoal computer under the `~/.ssh` folder using either scp or rsync.
 Then change the permission of the copied private key as 400: `$ chmod 400 id_rsa*`

-- Step 3: Edit your `~/.ssh/config` file such that you can jump to HPC2 from HPC1
+- Step 3: Edit `~/.ssh/config` file such that you can jump to HPC2 from HPC1
 	<pre>
 	Host HPC2
 		HostName HPC2.example.com